 Moonlit Panorama Tutorial

 In part three of my tutorial series, I explain why I photograph a panorama and how I stitch and blend five different exposures together to create a beautiful moonlit composition.
 I’ll give you an in-depth look into my editing workflow using advanced tools and methods in Adobe’s Camera RAW, as well as use Photoshop to apply layer adjustments, create & edit layer masks, incorporate dodge & burn layers, apply various noise reduction layer masks and perspective adjustments.
 This tutorial is designed for intermediate to advanced users who already have experience creating and refining selections in Adobe Photoshop, creating and modifying layer masks, and understand layer organization.
-If you are new to Photoshop, I HIGHLY recommend watching our ‘Blending Exposures’ and ‘Focus Stacking’ tutorial as prerequisites for this course.
+If you are new to Photoshop, I HIGHLY recommend watching our ‘Edit the Milky Way’ and ‘Focus Stacking’ tutorials as prerequisites for this course.

 Running Time: 146 Minutes

 We can tell you’re excited about learning how to photograph the night sky.
 The Milky Way passes over you every night so don’t waste another opportunity to capture it.
 Watch this short excerpt from our tutorial series to get a feel for what you are about to purchase because we see some amazing images in your future!

 What is included with my purchase?

 We provide you with the following digital files in each tutorial you purchase:

 - Video file (see below for format and resolution)